 Enjoy the view of the Marmara while trying the local nargile, and then walk to the beautiful park located at the end of the street.

-6. Live Like a Sultan in KuƧuksu Palace
+7. Live Like a Sultan in Kuçuksu Palace

-Located on the Asian side, this palace served as a luxury summer house for the Sultan.
-It is right in front of the narrowest part of the Bosphorus, with a clear view of the European side.
-You will love its intricate details and the fairytale style of the outside doors.
-And of course, the fact that there are almost no tourists!
+Located on the Asian side of Istanbul, this luxurious summer house was built for the Sultan and boasts breathtaking views of the narrowest part of the Bosphorus, with a clear view of the European side.

 Explore a much more modern side of Istanbul climbing to the top of one of the tallest skyscrapers in Turkey.